Blind Multimodal Quality Assessment of Low-light Images: Proposed Blind Multimodal Quality Assessment (BMQA) Framework

 In BMQA, multimodal quality alignment refers to finding the corresponding quality representation relationship between two modalities.
-The image and QSD are obtained for the same scene, and the quality description can be highly consistent \cite{chen2022multimodal}.
-For example, the QSD keywords can directly indicate the image regions that the visual attention focuses on \cite{liu2022focus}, thus improving the learning performance of an image feature encoder.
+The image and text are obtained for the same image, and the quality description can be highly consistent \cite{chen2022multimodal}.
+For example, the text keywords can directly indicate the image regions that the visual attention focuses on \cite{liu2022focus}, thus improving the learning performance of an image feature encoder.

 Existing methods build the multimodal alignment by designing constraints across different modalities (called cross-modal constraints \cite{baltruvsaitis2018multimodal}).
 In the construction of training objective, it is necessary to define a special metric to measure the difference between two modalities.
 If two modalities come from different perspectives of a single sensor, the metric is defined as an absolute value error, such as mean absolute error (MAE) and mean square error (MSE).
 If two modalities come from different sensors, the metric is defined as a relative value error, such as cosine similarity \cite{radford2021learning}.